 Policy is Enabled - Un-checking this box causes the policy to no longer have an effect on any clients.
 This is similar to deleting the policy entirely, but allows a historical record of how the policy was configured, as well as allowing usage reports to continue to include the policy.

-The next field is a text field where you can specify the Contract which is applicable to this Policy.
-Contracts may also be specified in Purchase details.
+Contract is a text field to specify which contract is applicable to this Policy.
+Contracts may also be specified in Purchase Details, and any that have been input previously will show in the drop down menu.

 The settings in this pane are only available for Control Policies.
 These settings configure the maximum checkout time limit for a Portable key, and the portable limits/options.
 By default, policies are not portable.
 You must explicitly configure a time limit for each new policy in order to activate the Portable feature.